-Students of compulsory school attendance age, who wish to enter or re-enter a public school from a home education program, will be screened by the local school to determine the most appropriate grade level placement.
+Students of compulsory school attendance age who wish to enter or re-enter a public school from a home education program will be screened by the local school to determine the most appropriate grade level placement.
 Criteria to be considered may include age and maturity, standardized achievement test results, previous records in public and private schools and evidence from the student's portfolio of work and achievements while in home education.
 The local school will be responsible for determining grade level placement and promotion decisions.
-In no instance shall the placement be automatic, based solely on the recommendation of the home educator.
-This placement decision is subject to review and revision after school personnel have had the opportunity to observe the student's work, portfolio, evaluations and/or test results.
+Placement of the student will not be based solely on the recommendation of the home educator.
+The placement decision is subject to review and revision after school personnel have had the opportunity to observe the student's work, portfolio, evaluations and/or test results.

-Home education students must register their intent to participate in interscholastic extra-curricular activities prior to participation (§ 1006.15, F.S.).
+Home education students must register their intent to participate in interscholastic extracurricular activities prior to participation (§ 1006.15, F.S.).
 Registration for any interscholastic extra-curricular activity is handled at the high school.